hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 This function combines the arguments for a send and a receive into a single function call, where the MPI library can handle the potential for deadlock.

-So, for example, in a 1D decomposition, where each process holds a 10 &times; 10 data array (10 &times; 12 with "ghost cells"), a halo exchange takes place in two steps.
-First each process sends its final column to the process to the right (and stores it in the ghost cells of that process).
+For example, in a 1D decomposition, where each process holds a 10 &times; 10 data array (10 &times; 12 with "ghost cells"), a halo exchange takes place in two steps.
+First, each process sends its final column to the process to the right (and stores it in the ghost cells of that process).
 Then each process sends its first column to the process to the left (and again stores this in the ghost cells).
 The process is demonstrated in Figures 6 and 7, below.

 ![The first step of a 1D halo exchange](../../assets/unit-6/halo-exchange-right.png){: style="background-color: white" }
 _**Figure 4:** Step one of a 1D halo exchange_